VincentZhou11/Statement2Excel/readme.md

 ~~~
 Input statement:
 ~~~
 Here, input the statements.
 The program will only recognize these symbols:```∧ ∨ → ↔ ⊕ ¬```.
 Only enter one statement at a time.
 This prompt is in an infinite loop and can only be terminated manually.
+This program doesn't follow order of operations for logical operators and assumes left to right.
 # Requirements:
 Python 3+ Environment.
 No additional packages required.